odisfm/zcx-core/docs/content/lessons/using-the-zcx-session-ring.md

 You may resize the session ring via [preferences.yaml](/reference/configuration-files/preferences#session-ring).

+## Disabling the ring

+You may disable the ring in [preferences.yaml](/reference/configuration-files/preferences#session-ring).

 ## Moving the ring

 A script's ring may be positioned with the [ring command](/reference/command-reference#ring) or the ClyphX Pro [ring actions](https://www.cxpman.com/action-reference/control-surface-actions/#cs-n-ring-tx-sy).